flyjwayur/foodWithHappiness/README.md

 - Search restaurants
 - Filter restaurants with online possibility
-- React Component test with Jest
+- React Component test with Jest (Some components has component tests + snapshot tests)
 - Component driven development with Storybook (Storybook needs to be configured more with TS)